Letter from the Program Director

 We are proud to serve and care for the underserved people of Baltimore and work to address health care disparities.
-Our residents care for patients at the University of Maryland Medical Center, the Department of Veterans Affairs Medical Center, and Mercy Medical Center, a downtown community hospital.
-In addition to these sites, outpatient training occurs at hospital and community clinics and private practices throughout Baltimore, its suburbs and optional rural sites on Maryland's Eastern Shore.
-By receiving their training in a tertiary care academic hospital, a VA and a community hospital and at a wide variety of ambulatory sites, our residents develop their skills in caring for patients with a broad mix of illnesses and backgrounds in a multiplicity of clinical settings.
+Our residents care for patients at the University of Maryland Medical Center, the VA Medical Center, and Mercy Medical Center, a downtown community hospital.
+In addition, our residents attend ambulatory practices at hospital and community sites and private offices throughout Baltimore, its suburbs and optional rural sites on Maryland's Eastern Shore.
+By receiving their training in a tertiary care academic hospital, a VA and a community hospital and at a variety of ambulatory sites, our residents develop skills to care for patients with a broad mix of illnesses and socioeconomic backgrounds in a multiplicity of clinical settings.

 I invite you to tour the rest of our web site and submit an ERAS application to the University of Maryland.
 You can reach us at [email protected].
 I look forward to meeting you and to talking to you about your interests.